SerenityIK/private_fox/README.md

 ## Installition instruction

-Just choose one of 3 user.js files and copy it to your profile directory.
+Just choose one of 3 user.js files and copy it to your browser profile directory.
 ***
 on GNU/Linux:
 ```